Jianrong-Lu/ParaSolver/README.md

 ### Basic Usage

 #### Single GPU
-To use ParaSolver to accelerate DDIM on a single GPU, here's a minimal example:
+To use ParaSolver to accelerate DDPM on a single GPU, here's a minimal example:

 ```python
 import torch